camillescott/camillescott.github.io/_posts/2016-01-20-pydoit-workshop.md

 and short-circuit the usual cross-platform, python distribution, and software installation issues.

-Overall, I really enjoyed the experience, as this was the first workshop I've run where I created all the materials myself.
+I really enjoyed the experience, as this was the first workshop I've run where I created all the materials myself.
 I'm looking forward to doing more in the future.

 --camille